 Some porous materials may not work the best with consistent water exposure.
 In addition, some blades require a regular oiling procedure to keep them properly working.
 Just remember that not all blades should be cleaned the exact same way, so pay close attention to the care instructions provided to you.

-While some knives may advertise that they are dishwasher-friendly, it’s always best to handwash your blades.
+While some knives may advertise that they are dishwasher-friendly, it’s always best to hand wash your blades.
 Knives washed in the dishwasher can easily scrape against one another causing for unnecessary dulling and damage over time.

 Moreover, drying is arguably just as important as the washing procedure to make sure that your blades are kept in tip-top shape.
 Always use a cut-proof glove when drying your knives, and do so thoroughly.
 This ensures that your blade won’t be subject to water damage, and keeps out nasty bacteria that can develop when water isn’t properly wicked away.